IKIM-Essen/ClusterDocs/docs/connecting/stable-endpoints.md

 the [SSH host-identity policy](../policies/ssh-host-identity.md) before changing an existing workstation configuration.

-## Historical names
+## Names you may see in a saved configuration

-Older ClusterDocs and workstation setups may contain names such as `login.ikim.uk-essen.de`, `shellhost`, or `shellhost.ikim.uk-essen.de`.
-The legacy Windows and macOS pages retain those strings only so an existing setup can be identified and migrated.
-These historical names are not a statement that they are the current production route.
+Some saved workstation configurations contain `login.ikim.uk-essen.de`, `shellhost`, or `shellhost.ikim.uk-essen.de`.
+If you see one of these names, do not reuse it for a new connection.
+Get the RCC connection settings you should use now, test them, and only then remove the saved entry.

-When reviewing a historical configuration:
+When reviewing a saved configuration:

 1. identify which entries belong to RCC;
 2. obtain the current RCC configuration through a trusted channel;